luukfroling/jupyterbook_tudelft_stylesheet/README.md

-# TU Delft stylesheet JB2

-A JB2 implementation of the TU Delft stylesheet originally written for JB1 (https://github.com/TeachBooks/Sphinx-TUDelft-theme?tab=readme-ov-file).
+# Jyputer Book 2 stylesheet: TUDelft theme

 :construction: This is still a work in progress :construction:

-Several features have not been implemented yet.
+A JB2 implementation of the TU Delft stylesheet originally written as a sphinx extension which can be found <a href="https://github.com/TeachBooks/Sphinx-TUDelft-theme?tab=readme-ov-file"> here </a>.
+It is important to note this stylesheet can be used, however as jupyter book 2 is still in early development some features originally included in the extension have not been implemented yet.

-## What does it do
+## What does it do?

 This extension applies styling changes, being